joan325/TheReckoner/src/content/uncategorized/window-by-emily-lai.md

 ---
-title: "\"window\" by Emily Lai"
+title: '"window" by Emily Lai'
 pubDate: 2021-04-26T02:53:15.930Z
 description: "Article."
 author: "reckoner_staff"
-heroImage: "/blog-placeholder-5.jpg"
+heroImage: "../../assets/placeholders/blog-placeholder-5.jpg"
 tags: ["Life"]
 ---

 I look left.
 I look right.

 Nothing makes sense, it seems so empty.

 It seems like the time I crawled out of the womb.

 Dark.
 Damp.
 Strangely comforting.

 I take a breath, and it quickly fades.

 I try again to no avail.

 How can I be alive with no air?

 I wonder, and ponder some more.

 That’s right, try pinching your arm, they said.

 You’ll see if you’re awake, they said.

 I raise my fingers.

 Thumb.
 Index.

 And push them together.

 Nothing.

 I look up at the sky, the vast darkness of it all.

 And count the stars.

 It is an easy task.

 There are none.

 Finally I hear a noise, it sounds like a screech.

 A seagull?
 Crow?

 My mind eludes me again.

 Yet I feel safe.

 Then comes the smell, and it all comes back.

 A barbecue, with juicy ribs

 steaks

 and chicken wings.

 How could I forget those chicken wings?

 That crispy skin

 tender flesh

 and the grinding tooth against bone.

 The dream continues and I begin to fly.

 Through a world of chicken wings

 I reach out for one

 and just miss.

 For I am not flying anymore.

 I hit something.
 The ground, or the ceiling?

 The sky, or the earth?

 My mind eludes me again.

 Then without pause I am in the air again.

 Flying through the endless sky

 like an angel, my skirt fluttering in the wind.

 Into the depths of Hell I fly,

 Lava licking at my gaudy tassels.

 Made with care, only to be dashed into the everlasting depths.

 Deeper into the inferno I go,

 the fire screams at my skin

 and devours me whole.

 But it doesn’t hurt.

 It smells.

 Not of brimstone, but of

 chloroform.

 Suddenly, everything is clear.

 I turn left, and am overjoyed.

 Through the wrought iron window stands

 the endless sky, and the freedom it brings.

 For the day I have become an adult has arrived.